RoyMagnussen/Yummy-Recipe-Blog/README.md

 #### 11. Liked Recipes Page

 The `liked recipes` page allows the user to view all of their liked recipes in order for them to quickly find the recipe that they are looking for in order to use it.

+#### 12. Remove Liked Recipes

+The `remove liked recipe` function allows the user to easily remove a recipe from the users liked recipes just by clicking the delete button on the recipe card.

 ### Features Left to Implement